 Fitness guru Kayla Itsines took to Instagram to reveal her own challenges with female pattern hair loss.
 It runs in her family, and she’s already seeing hair thinning despite being in her early 30s.

-Known for her thick brunette locks as Charlotte in Sex and the City, it’s been difficult for Kristin Davis to come to terms with her hair loss as she ages.
+Known for her thick brunette locks as Charlotte in Sex and the City, it’s been difficult for Kristin Davis to come to terms with her thinning hair as she ages.

-Ricki Lake visited a Los Angeles hair transplant clinic after seeing substantial hair loss across her head.
-The clinic diagnosed her with androgenetic alopecia — the scientific name for female pattern hair loss — and put her on a hair restoration treatment programme.
+Ricki Lake visited a Los Angeles hair transplant clinic after seeing significant hair loss across her head.
+The clinic diagnosed her with androgenetic alopecia, the scientific name for pattern hair loss (known as female pattern hair loss in women and male pattern baldness in men).
+It was then that she was put on a hair restoration treatment programme.

 Ricki used hair loss products to restore her hair.
-But these don’t always work — and if they fail, hair transplants are a great way to treat female pattern baldness.
-Learn more about hair transplants for women.
+However, these don’t always work — and if they fail, hair transplants are a great way to treat female or male pattern baldness.

-Glee star Lea Michele took to Instagram after the birth of her first child to share her experiences with hair loss after pregnancy.
+Glee star Lea Michele took to Instagram after the birth of her first child to share her experiences with losing her hair after pregnancy.

 Postpartum hair loss is very common, thanks to the whirr of hormones that take over during and after pregnancy.
 But it can be difficult to deal with, so it’s important to eat well and take care of your hair during this stage.